Bette Davis: 1961–1970: Renewed success

 In 1961, Davis opened in the Broadway production The Night of the Iguana to mostly mediocre reviews, and left the production after four months due to "chronic illness".
 She then joined Glenn Ford and Hope Lange for the Frank Capra film Pocketful of Miracles (1961), a remake of Capra's 1933 film, Lady for a Day, based on a story by Damon Runyon.
 Exhibitors protested her star billing as they considered it would negatively impact the box office performance and, despite the appearance of Ford, the film failed at the box office.

 Her last Oscar nomination was for the Grand Guignol horror film What Ever Happened to Baby Jane?
 (1962), which also starred Joan Crawford.
-Joan Crawford showed interest in the script and considered Davis for the part of Jane.
+Crawford showed interest in the script and considered Davis for the part of the demented former child star Baby Jane Hudson.
 Davis believed it could appeal to the same audience that had recently made Alfred Hitchcock's Psycho (1960) a success.
-She negotiated a deal that would pay her 10 percent of the worldwide gross profits in addition to her salary.
+She negotiated a deal that would pay her 10 percent of the worldwide gross profits in addition to her salary, along with the conditions that she play Jane, and that Crawford was not sleeping in the same bed as the director, Robert Aldrich.
 The film became one of the year's big successes.

-Davis and Crawford played two aging sisters, former actresses forced by circumstance to share a decaying Hollywood mansion.
-The director, Robert Aldrich, explained that Davis and Crawford were each aware of how important the film was to their respective careers, and commented: "It's proper to say that they really detested each other, but they behaved absolutely perfectly.".

-After filming was completed, their public comments against each other allowed the tension to develop into a lifelong feud.
-When Davis was nominated for an Academy Award, Crawford contacted the other Best Actress nominees (who were unable to attend the ceremonies) and offered to accept the award on their behalf, should they win.
-When Anne Bancroft was announced as winner, Crawford accepted the award on Bancroft's behalf.
-Despite their dislike for each other, Davis and Crawford spoke highly of each other's talent in acting.
-Crawford said Davis was a "fascinating actress" but they were never able to become friends as they only worked on the one film together.
-Davis also said Crawford was a good, professional actress, but cared a lot about the way she looked, and her vanity.
-Their feud was eventually turned into the 2017 limited series Feud by Ryan Murphy.
+Davis and Crawford played two aging sisters, one a former child star (Davis) and the other an accomplished film actress (Crawford) who were forced by circumstance to share a decaying Hollywood mansion.
+Aldrich explained that Davis and Crawford were each aware of how important the film was to their respective careers.
+Regardless of their personal feelings toward one another, Davis and Crawford spoke highly of each other's acting talent.
+Crawford said Davis was a "fascinating actress", but they never became friends as they only worked on that one film together and had few opportunities outside that association.
+Davis also said Crawford was a good, professional actress.
+Despite the alleged "feud," Crawford heavily promoted Davis's performance.
+Crawford told reporter Wayne Allen, "I'll predict here and now that Miss Davis will win an Oscar for it."